datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/2015-10-26-L00-open-a-shapefile.md

 When we import the `HarClip_UTMZ18` layer into R, some key metadata are stored with the spatial R object:

-1. ** object type: **  in this case our area of interest (AOI) is a polygon boundary R knows to bring it in as a `SpatialPolygonsDataFrame`
+1. **Object Type: **  in this case our area of interest (AOI) is a polygon boundary R knows to bring it in as a `SpatialPolygonsDataFrame`
 2. **CRS** - The shapefile also contains projection information `coord ref.` in the output above.
-3. **extent** - we can see the spatial extent of the shapefile.
+3. **Extent** - we can see the spatial extent of the shapefile.
 Note that the spatial extent for a shapefile represents the extent for ALL polygons (or spatial objects) in the shapefile!